benbai123/DevOps/Practice/Docker/Dockerfiles/RailsSeleniumWorkingCase/README.md

 Start/Stop an exists container as below.

-**NOTE:** Use start/stop to run original container, if you use docker run again then it will run a new container and any change made by previous action will be disappeared.
+**NOTE:** Use start/stop to run original container, if you use docker run again then it will run a new container that does not include any change made by previous action.

 ```shell
 docker start RSWC